gbdev/gbdev.github.io/website/guides/lyc_timing.md

 ![](/images/main_thread.png)

-This is the worst-case scenario for a STAT-based VRAM access.
+This is the worst-case scenario for a `STAT`-based VRAM access.
-Here, the main thread reads STAT on the very last cycle of HBlank.
+Here, the main thread reads `STAT` on the very last cycle of HBlank.
 After the brief processing of the value it read, the main loop may use the 16 guaranteed cycles of OAM scan to access VRAM.
 This just barely works out.
 But what happens if an interrupt is requested on that next cycle?